How English Media Rated Antoine Semenyo After Man City's Carabao Cup Win

 Source: Getty Images

-The breakthrough came on the hour mark when a mistake from stand-in goalkeeper Kepa Arrizabalaga proved costly.
+The breakthrough came on the hour mark when a mistake from Arsenal's stand-in goalkeeper Kepa Arrizabalaga proved costly.

-He could only get a touch on Rayan Cherki’s cross, and O’Reilly reacted quickest to head home from close range ahead of Martin Zubimendi.
+He could only get a touch on Rayan Cherki’s cross, and Nico O’Reilly reacted quickest to head home from close range ahead of Martin Zubimendi.

 The win secured the first trophy of the current campaign for City and handed Antoine Semenyo his maiden major honour in professional football.

 “First of many!
 I’m excited, I’m happy.
-And many more to come!” he said.
+And many more to come!”

-The 25-year-old described his early months at the club as a dream start and made clear his hunger to keep improving.
+Speaking to the Sky Sports team, the 25-year-old described his early months at the club as a dream start and made clear his hunger to keep improving.

 “It feels like a fairytale if I’m honest.
 I feel like I have a lot more to show.
 I want to play wide, as a nine, and show how versatile I am, and just help the team as much as I can,” he added.

-Watch Semenyo's interview on X:
+Watch Semenyo's interview on X below:

-How English media rated Semenyo
+How the English media rated Semenyo

 Sky Sports rated him 7/10: